Privacy-Preserving Epidemiological Modeling on Mobile Graphs

-In this approach, we instantiate $\funcPirS$ using PIR techniques based on Function Secret Sharing (FSS)~\cite{CGibbsB15,boyle2016fss, BonehBCGI21}.
+\makeparafit In this approach, we instantiate $\funcPirS$ using PIR techniques based on Function Secret Sharing (FSS)~\cite{CGibbsB15,boyle2016fss, BonehBCGI21}.
 To retrieve the $\query$-th block from the database, $\participant{i}$ uses FSS on a Distributed Point Function (DPF)~\cite{GilboaI14} that evaluates to a $1$ only when the input $\query$ is $1$ and to $0$ otherwise. $\participant{i}$ generates two DPF keys $\pirkey_1$ and $\pirkey_2$ that satisfy the above constraint and sends one key to each of the servers $\mpcserver{1}$ and $\mpcserver{2}$.
-The servers $\mpcserver{1}$ and $\mpcserver{2}$ can then locally expand their key share to obtain their share for the bit vector $\bitvector{}$ and the rest of the procedure proceeds similarly to the naive linear summation method discussed in \sect{sec:naive-pir} (more details on Linear Summation PIR are given in \sect{app:linear-summation}).
-The key size for a database of size $\dbsize$ records using the optimised DPF construction in~\cite{boyle2016fss} is about $\lambda \log(\dbsize/\lambda)$, where $\lambda = 128$ for an AES-based implementation.
-We provide more details about FSS-based PIR in \sect{app:fss-pir-scheme}.
+The servers $\mpcserver{1}$ and $\mpcserver{2}$ can then locally expand their key share to obtain their share for the bit vector $\bitvector{}$ and the rest of the procedure proceeds similarly to the naive linear summation method discussed in \sect{sec:naive-pir}\iffullversion ~(more details on Linear Summation PIR are given in \sect{app:linear-summation})\fi .
+The key size for a database of size $\dbsize$ records using the optimised DPF construction in~\cite{boyle2016fss} is about $\lambda \log(\dbsize/\lambda)$ bits, where $\lambda = 128$ for an AES-based implementation. \boxref{fig:pir-sumA-protocol-main} provides the formal details of the $\PIRSUMA$ protocol.

-\paragraph*{Security} \makeparafit For semi-honest participants, the security of our method directly reduces to that of the 2-server PIR protocol in~\cite{boyle2016fss}.
-However, as mentioned in~\cite{boyle2016fss}, a malicious participant could generate incorrect DPF keys, putting the scheme's security as well as the correctness at risk.
-To prevent this type of misbehaviour, Boyle et al.~\cite{boyle2016fss} present a form of DPF called ``verifiable DPF'', which can assure the correctness of the DPF keys created by $\participant{i}$ at the cost of an increased \emph{constant} amount of communication between the servers.
+\paragraph*{Security} For semi-honest participants, the security of our method directly reduces to that of the 2-server PIR protocol in~\cite{boyle2016fss}.
+However, as mentioned in~\cite{boyle2016fss}, a malicious participant could generate incorrect DPF keys, risking the scheme's security and correctness.
+To prevent this type of misbehavior, Boyle et al.~\cite{boyle2016fss} present a form of DPF called ``verifiable DPF'', which can assure the correctness of the DPF keys created by $\participant{i}$ at the cost of an increased \emph{constant} amount of communication between the servers.